 The Addictive Nature of Anger

 Anger induces a stress-response, meaning it releases stress hormones in a fight or flight (or freeze) response.
-Stress has an addictive nature to it, and thus, so does anger.
-Just as with chronic stress, chronic anger easily leads us into self-sabotaging behavior, in how, why, and what we consume, and our relationships.
+Stress has an addictive nature to it.
+So does anger.
+Just as with chronic stress, chronic anger easily leads into self-sabotaging behavior, in how, why, and what we consume, and our relationships.

 Angry?
 MOVE that body!